Simultaneous 3D Object Segmentation and 6-DOF Pose Estimation: INTRODUCTION

-In this paper, we present an efficient single shot method for simultaneously segmenting an object in pure 3D point clouds scenes and predicting its 6-DOF pose without any complicated structure conversion and post-processing for spatial mapping.
+Most of the above state-of-the-arts cannot directly acquire the 6-DOF pose of the objects in 3D space.
+In this paper, we propose an efficient single shot method for simultaneously detecting an object in pure 3D point clouds scenes and predicting its 6-DOF pose without complicated post-processing.
 For 3D point clouds representation, such data is often converted into regular 3D voxel grids, which introduces the voluminous and geometric information loss unnecessarily.
 Based on a simple consensus that \textbf{one point only belongs to one object}, for a given point clouds scene, each point in the scene has the potential power to predict the 6-DOF pose of its corresponding object.
-The key component of our method is the process of multi-task segmentation and pose estimation as shown in Fig.~\ref{fig:methodview}, which can simultaneously predicts: 1) the point-wise segmentation for filtering out background points and reducing search space, 2) the coordinates of the object 3D bounding box corners for estimating 6-DOF pose transformation and 3) the confidence for evaluating the accuracy of 3D bounding box prediction.
+The key component of our method is multi-task segmentation and prediction as shown in Fig.~\ref{fig:methodview}, which can simultaneous predicts: (1) the point-wise semantic segmentation, (2) the 3D locations of the vertices of the object 3D bounding box and (3) the confidence of bounding box prediction.
+The purpose of the segmentation task is to separate the object points from the background, thus filtering out the unnecessary 3D bounding box prediction.
+The prediction of the confidence is used to evaluate the accuracy of bounding box prediction and as the score of non-maxima suppression.

-In addition, as shown in Fig.~\ref{fig:ar}, we design an efficient dataset generation method based on Augmented Reality technology (AR) and construct expanded training datas for two state-of-the-arts datasets, i.e., Tejani et al. dataset \cite{PLCHF} and Hinterstoisser et al. dataset \cite{TLINEMOD}.
+In addition, we design an efficient dataset generation method based on Augmented Reality technology (AR) as shown in Fig.~\ref{fig:ar}, and generate expanded training data for two state-of-the-arts datasets LC-HF \cite{PLCHF} and LineMod \cite{TLINEMOD}.
 To demonstrate the performance of the proposed method, comparison experiments on these two public datasets are performed.
-In summary, our main contributions are: \begin{itemize} \item We present a concise enough method for simultaneous 3D object segmentation and 6-DOF pose estimation, which can operate at pure 3D point clouds without any structure conversion and stepwise post-processing.
+In summary, our main contributions are: \begin{itemize} \item We propose a concise enough method for simultaneous 3D object detection and 6-DOF pose estimation, which can do point-wise prediction in 3D point clouds without any structure conversion and stepwise processing.

-\item We design an efficient dataset generation method for 3D object recognition based on Augmented Reality technology (AR), which can be used to quickly construct 3D object recognition datasets in fixed working scenarios.
+\item We design an efficient dataset generation method for 3D object recognition based on Augmented Reality technology (AR), which can be used to quickly create 3D object recognition datasets in fixed working scenarios.

-\item We present extensive experiments to validate the effectiveness of our method using two public datasets, where ours delivers comparable or surpass performance with the state-of-the-arts. \end{itemize}
+\item We propose extensive experiments to validate the effectiveness of our method using two public datasets, where ours delivers comparable or surpass performance with the state-of-the-arts. \end{itemize}